Torgian/word_probability/README.md

 ===================================

-Right now the majority of the working code is done.
-I need to update the code to return percentages of each word-pairs.

-There will be two sets: major-word-pair percentages (words that have more than one word following it) and minor-word-pair percentages (words that only have one word following it throughout the whole text.)
+Percentages are written in.
+I also refactored the code a bit.

+Major and minor word pairs are found using the functions find_major/minor_pairs.
+After that, percentages can be found with major/minor percentages.

+Right now the program returns the major/minor percentages, as well as the sum of both.
+Floats are reduced to 2 decimal places.

-Once that is complete, I will need to write up some HTML and javascript to visualize it.
+Next is to write up HTML and Javascript to visualize the pie graph.